abdullahbagyapan/abdullahbagyapan/README.md

 - 👋 Hi, I’m Abdullah Bagyapan
 - 👀 I’m interested in Backend technologies
-- 🌱 I’m currently learning Java Spring
+- 🌱 I’m currently learning Java Spring Boot

 <!---
 abdullahbagyapan/abdullahbagyapan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.